-Raise your hand if you can’t wait until the warmer weather gets here! ✋ We have been getting some pretty crazy weather here this spring and it has had me longing for the long, hot days of summer.
-In preparation for our family trips to the beach, I wanted to create a crochet tote bag free pattern that was big enough to carry everything we need for a trip to the beach.
+I am ready for the warmer weather and the long, hot days of summer.
+In preparation for our family trips to the beach, I wanted to create a crochet beach bag free pattern that was big enough to carry all the beach essentials that my family would need for our beach trip.
 So I created the Shoreline Seeker Tote.

-This crochet tote bag free pattern is a fun and quick project using Bernat Maker Home Dec.
+This crochet beach bag free pattern is a fun and quick project using Bernat Maker Home Dec.
 It is a cotton and nylon blend bulky (size 5) yarn which is just like a t-shirt yarn.
-Since it has a tubular construction, it doesn’t have plies to split while you’re crocheting.
-It is machine washable (which, as a mom, I absolutely love) and i thoroughly enjoyed working with it.
+Since it has a tubular construction, it doesn’t have plies to split while you’re crocheting and it gives a beautiful texture to a basic stitch to create a stylish beach bag.
+It is machine washable (which, as a mom, I absolutely love) so you can pop it in the wash after heading to the sandy beaches to easily clean it up in preparation for your next journey.
+It comes in a variety of different colors but I really love this light turquoise color that I picked.